AasimG/revisionhelp_blog/content/pages/blog/post-one.md

 The first week of the module was a breif overview and detailed information about the module,and also some information on how to approach the project.
 Dr. Fehimida and Mr. Roshan gave a lecture on how to make a final proposal which is a initial outline of the project.
 The proposal is then submitted to the suppervisor.

-The first cut proposal includes a structured and detailed outline of the project
+The first cut proposal includes a structured and detailed outline of the project.
+It is used to define the project's objectives, project scope, the expected development process, outlining key milestones, the resources required and the potential challenges.
+This document helps to ensure that the project is feasible, well planned and algned with the academic and technical requirements before moving forward with the project devlopment.